🔍 mSearch finds documents with similar meaning 🔍

 }

-content of documents is the default, as well as highlight
+Returning full content of documents is the default, as well as highlight on.

 POST https://api.msearch.themama.ai/msearch/collections/{collection_id}/search